Hi, we’re Advanced Cognitive Systems Lab, a privately owned, not-for-profit AI research company based in Karlsruhe, Germany.

 Advanced Cognitive Systems Lab (ACSL) is an independent research organization based in Karlsruhe, Germany.

+For us, this is not a model crisis per se, but a crisis of an intelligent system‘s representation architectures.
 Language is a perfect linguistic surface, but not necessarily the best substrate for encoding higher-order structures (such as abstract concepts and their relations).

 We exist to pave that way.